Keith paused, let out a triumphant belch, crushed his can of Schlitz upon his blue jean thigh and then continued.

 Have I also mentioned he is 46 years old, a genius software coder, who lives in his mother's basement, and is my one of my best friends?
 And, what does this say about me?
 Leave that for another post.

-Anyhow, to Keith's utter bewilderment, someone in the office took offence to the cinematic poster and action figures.
-HR visited Keith, who invoked nonsensical freedom of expression arguments.
-He also protested, in vain, that no one complained about his Star Wars figures: bikini clad Princess Leia with Jabba the Hutt.
+Anyhow, to Keith's utter bewilderment, someone in the office took offence to his cinematic poster and action figure selections.
+HR invited Keith to a windowless meeting room where they laid out the complaint.
+In response, he invoked nonsensical freedom of expression arguments.
+He also protested, in vain, that no one complained about his Star Wars figures: bikini clad Princess Leia entwined with Jabba the Hutt.

 In any event, his employer proffered what they termed a 'compromise.'
 Either he make the poster and offending figurines disappear or he would be disappearing from the software company's payroll quicker than an arrow flies from Ms. Croft's crossbow.